eProsima/fastdds-visualizer-plugin/.dev/wip.md

 - [-] support to discover a type using TypeObject
   - This implies to manage an internal logic so the type is not registered twice.
 Else it fails.
 - [X] support Data Types XML files addition
-- [-] support store Configuration for future runs
+- [X] support store Configuration for future runs
 - [-] support array clamp/discard
 - [-] support string booleans to convert to numeric
 - [-] filter topics
+- [-] create group topics

-## Improvementes
+## Improvements

 - [-] list of topics/types in DialogTopics is not sorted
-- [-] when opening the TopicDialog the second time it does not use the last configuration, but an older one
+- [X] when opening the TopicDialog the second time it does not use the last configuration, but an older one
 - [-] do not repeat xml files in list
 - [-] check xml files exist before adding them to the list
 - [-] implement a way that non type discovered topics are seen differently (blush/transparent) in topic list
-- [-] store xml files in configuration
+- [X] store xml files in configuration
 - [-] treat matrixes differently than vectors

 ## Bugs